JulienMellon/tasty-pizza/README.md

 ## Lessons Learned:

 I'm not a designer.
-Just because I know how to make the HTML and CSS do things doesn't mean that it's the best use of my time to try and make somthing like this from scratch.
+Just because I know how to make the HTML and CSS do things doesn't mean that the best use of my time is to try and make something like this from scratch.